CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 Different approaches are possible when providing the CVE Description to the LLM:

 1. provide the CWE assigned as part of the CVE, and ask the LLM if it agrees or not, and only if not, why
+      1. This reduces the output token count/cost by only outputting the verbose rationale in case of disagreement
-2. ask the LLM to assign one or more CWEs
+2. ask the LLM to assign one or more CWEs, with rationale

 The first approach is easier and simpler and cheaper (in terms of token use i.e. shorter response output), and better as a first pass option to get the low hanging fruit.